 - The quality of causal evidence presented in this report is low because the author did not account for pre-intervention trends in participants’ entrepreneurial attitudes.
 This means we are not confident that the estimated effects are attributable to the TMP courses the students took; other factors are likely to have contributed.

-Features of the Technology Management Program (TMP)
+The Technology Management Program (TMP)

 In the late 1990s, the University of California, Santa Barbara College of Engineering established the Center for Engineering and Entrepreneurial Management, which created the TMP.
 The TMP offered a range of classes, culminating in a Certificate in Technology Entrepreneurship, for students interested in learning business skills, such as product development, technology management, and entrepreneurship.
 The program offered about 10 classes each term.
 Adjunct professors and lecturers with business experience taught most of the classes, which blended didactic instruction, guest speakers, entrepreneurship workshops, a business plan competition, and internship opportunities.